Sreenivasareddy-S/Insurance/README.md

-# A simple Insurance Policy server by using Flask and Sqlalchemy.
+# A simple Insurance Policy project by using Flask and Sqlalchemy.